shagunattri/pwGen/README.md

 ```

 ### TODO
-- [ ] Save passwords inside a encrypted file whose filename is the title of the website or resource that requires the password.
+- [ ] Save password inside an encrypted file whose filename is the title of the website or resource that requires the password.
 - [x] Copy to Clipboard support.
 - [ ] Maintain a mobile-sync directory inside a git repository.
-- [x] Display entropy of generated password
+- [x] Display entropy of generated password.
-- [ ] Generate passphrase that is reasy to remember
+- [ ] Generate easy to remenber passphrase.
+- [x] Check generated passwords against a pwnedpassword database.

 ## Contributing